LinuxAtDuke/Intro-To-Docker/README.md

 2. Change directories to the "grumpycat" directory.
 3. Examine the Dockerfile inside:
   * What does the ADD instruction do here?
-  * What does the RUN instruction do here?
+  * What do the RUN instructions do here?
   * What does the EXPOSE instruction do here?
   * What does the VOLUME instruction do here?
   * What does the CMD instruction do here?